jdoleary/Spellmasons/docs/CriticalPath.md

         - Ensure 'electron-squirrel-startup' is handled correctly
         - Ensure start app isn't added to desktop
     - Electron Security
+    - Verify Cloud Saves
     - Small
         - Add explain gifs for new units
         - Add sentry errors to electron node files
     - Server Browser
     - Balance Enemies
     - Balance Perks
+    - Update music so it only changes song group once you reach a new biome
+        - and so it will continue a song if the next level is in the same biome
     - Release

 - Rethink next trailer